schneems/schneems/_posts/2017-08-09-coder-frozen-in-2009-awakens-to-find-frontend-development-not-awful.md

 ## Sass isn't overkill

 This isn't a CSS feature per-say, but rather an ecosystem concern.
 My site uses sprockets to generate assets, and even though it's __only__ a blog, it's not overkill.
 Why shy away from a framework like jQuery for JS but embrace a framework with CSS?
-Well jQuery as a dependency has to be downloaded EVERY time your site loads.
+Well jQuery as a dependency has to be downloaded EVERY time your site loads for a new visitor.
 Preprocessors help in development and then get out of the way in production.

 I use [sprockets](https://rubygems.org/gems/sprockets) via [Jekyll Assets](https://github.com/jekyll/jekyll-assets) on my blog because it's written in Ruby.
 If you didn't know, I also maintain the sprockets gem as well.
 Yes, I know there hasn't been a release on 4.0 and I'm sorry.